 Efforts to map unknown water bottom types on the public grounds should be continued to help provide needed information on possible project locations.
-Water bottom assessments include a comprehensive habitat characterization and assessment (side-scan sonar survey with ground-truthing) of selected portions of the public oyster areas, and can cover the entire extent of known oyster habitat within different basins and identify acreage of oyster habitat.
-The data from water bottom assessments can provide and enhance historic reef acreage used for stock assessment calculations since the original water bottom assessments for some areas were performed in the mid-1970s.
-Mapping could be completed utilizing side-scan technology, or other appropriate water bottom mapping techniques (Table 1).
+Water bottom assessments include a comprehensive habitat characterization and assessment (side-scan sonar survey with ground-truthing) of selected portions of the public oyster areas, and can cover the entire extent of known oyster habitat within different basins and identify acreage of oyster habitat (Table 1).
+The data from water bottom assessments can also provide an updated estimate of reef acreage used for stock assessment calculations since the original water bottom assessments for some areas were performed in the mid-1970s.
+Table 1 shows proposed locations for first five years of cultch planting and water bottom assessments.